Which college should I apply to?

 The college to which you apply has no bearing on your chances of gaining a place: the ratio of interviews to places is the same across all the colleges (so colleges with large numbers of places see more applicants at interview).
 Your focus should therefore be on the style and content of the programme we offer, not on spending too much time comparing colleges unnecessarily.
 Every applicant is interviewed at two colleges, helping to ensure that the strength of each college's cohort of applicants is very similar.

-Because each applicant is interviewed by two colleges to interview, around a third of the successful applicants are placed at a college other than the one they originally selected on their UCAS form.
+Because each applicant is interviewed by two colleges, around a third of the successful applicants are placed at a college other than the one they originally selected on their UCAS form.